songofphysics/songofphysics.github.io/_teaching/3_course.md

 ## General Updates

-Any and all general updates will be made on the Google Classroom for the course or over email until we are back from the term break.
+Any and all general updates will be made on the **Google Classroom** for the course or over email **until we are back from the term break**.
 Homework for the term break has already been informed to you.
 Besides this, we will only have projects to discuss and work on.
+The **syllabus** listed above will be updated to include more topics from the second term soon.

 ### Projects